Squarespace website for Brisbane architect

 -

-The redesigned website is a welcoming invitation for prospective clients.
+The new Squarespace website is a welcoming invitation for prospective clients.
 It provides clear, intuitive navigation, detailed project insights, and easy ways to get in touch.

 The SEO improvements have strengthened Frame Architectural’s online presence, making the studio more searchable and competitive.
 More importantly, the site now reflects who Lachlan is—approachable, confident, and highly capable.